-Dr. Musimbi Kanyoro is President and CEO of Global Fund for Women.
-She is an activist for women and girls’ health and human rights, and passionate about using philanthropy and technology to drive social change.
+Dr. Musimbi Kanyoro was President and CEO of Global Fund for Women from 2011 to 2019.
+She is globally recognized for her leadership of organizations and initiatives that advance women’s and girls’ human rights, and philanthropy for communities.
+Musimbi is passionate about using philanthropy and technology to drive social change.

 Musimbi’s early work focused on the self-determination of African peoples and the abolition of apartheid in South Africa.
-She was a national student leader who quickly took leadership on a wider stage, serving on United Nations and other International and Ecumenical Youth Forums, including an early role as an Executive Secretary for the Lutheran World Federation.
+She was a national student leader who quickly took leadership on a wider stage, serving on United Nations and other International and Ecumenical Youth Forums, including an early role as the National Executive Secretary for the United Nations Student Association.